alvin-est/dev-connect/readme.md

 - Create all the CSS for your application just using CSS.

 Ultimately, it doesn't matter which of these options you choose—it just needs to look professional and be mobile-friendly.

-### Payment Platform
-Consider integrating the Stripe payment platform.
-Even if you don’t create an e-commerce application, you could set up your site to accept charitable donations.

-### Bonus
-Although this is not a requirement for your project, see if you can also implement functionality to meet the minimum requirements of a PWA:
-- Uses a web manifest
-- Uses a service worker for offline functionality
-- Is installable